 For years, many organizations have stored most or all of their data on an on-premises file server, which has enabled fast file access for employees who work on a network.
 Though keeping data on a file server certainly has its benefits, remote employees looking to access this data on a mobile device have traditionally had to use cumbersome FTP or VPN protocols.
 Some business owners believe moving all their data to the cloud is the only way to provide mobile users easy access to data, but many companies have shied away from shifting away from their file server due to its local and secure nature.
 So how can businesses reconcile the advantages of fast, local storage with the need for mobile workers to access this data on their laptops, tablets, and phones?
 The answer is cloud-enabling the file server: syncing the local file server with the cloud so that employees have remote access to its contents on any device.
 Cloud-enabling the file server is as simple as installing a sync agent onto the server, which maps the file server directory to a folder that automatically syncs with users’ devices.
 All additions, edits, and deletions are synced between users’ devices and the server.

 Cloud-enabling the file server provides benefits beyond data mobility.
 By cloud-enabling the file server, businesses unlock a host of collaborative features.
-For example, teams within an organization can collaborate on a common set of files with the most up-to-date versions being continuously synced to the cloud.
+For example, teams within an organization can collaborate on a common set of files with the most up-to-date versions being continuously synced & backed up to the cloud.
 In addition, users can easily and securely share files from the file server with internal and external parties.
-Moreover, since data is constantly synced between the cloud and the server, the cloud can act as a second site backup for the server.
+Moreover, since data is constantly synced between the cloud and the server, the cloud can act as a backup for the server.
 Finally, by cloud-enabling the file server, administrators always have full visibility into the files that users access, modify, and share.

 Securely share documents with internal and external parties